-Sexual and reproductive health programs are highly cost-effective and offer a broad range of benefits for development, including preventing sexually transmitted infections, including HIV, preventing unwanted pregnancy, reducing maternal and child death, and reducing reliance on abortion.
-Global reluctance to invest fully in this area reflects discriminatory attitudes toward women, who bear the greatest burden of poor sexual and reproductive health.
+Sexual and reproductive health programs are an essential component of development.
+High quality programs are cost-effective and offer a broad range of benefits impacting development, such as reducing sexually transmitted infections, including HIV, unintended pregnancy, and maternal and child death.
+The global reluctance to invest fully in this area reflects discriminatory attitudes toward women, who bear the greatest burden of poor sexual and reproductive health.

-- The United Nations Population Fund puts out its annual review on the state of the world’s population.
-As a consultant, Margaret Greene contributed significantly to several of these volumes:
+The United Nations Population Fund issues an annual review of the state of the world’s population.
+Greene contributed significantly to several of these reports:

 The State of World Population 2005: The Promise of Equality: Gender Equity, Reproductive Health and the MDGs (section on men & gender inequality)